swedishborgie/daytripper/README.md

 * Debugging HTTP client Applications; use for when you need to be able to visualize and inspect applications you're writing that are interacting with HTTP servers.
 * Understanding how third party libraries are making requests.
-* Allowing your application to collect diagnostic information which they can send you to help with bug reporting.
+* Allowing your application to collect diagnostic information which your users can send you to help with bug reporting.

 ## Installation
 ```